 Place a smaller washer that fits in the 15mm hole (It will be easier for the threaded rod to push the front jaw forward).

 Screw the threaded rod until the nut touches the smaller washer and fix the bigger washer to the front jaw with epoxy.
-Be careful not the get the resin off the washer.
+Be careful not the get the epoxy inside the drilled hole.

 This is what the finished right-angle clamp looks like.
 Let’s use it!